spring-guides/gs-securing-web/README.md

 </html>
 ```

+There's a link at the top of the page to the URL `/logout` that is processed by Spring Security and that cleans up any user context associated with the current `Authentication`, effectively signing the user out of the application.

 We use the `sec:authorize` tag to evaluate an authorization expression and - if the expression returns true - render the tag's body.
 We use the `sec:authentication` tag to dereference properties of the current Spring Security `Authentication` object using the Spring Security Expression language and then emit the resulting values into the markup.

 Related Resources